 So what are the optimum NPK values for growing cannabis in coco?
 It depends on the plant’s stage of life (N-P-K are the 3 numbers on the front of nutrient bottles, like this)

 In order to get the best results growing cannabis in coco, it’s important to give the right ratio of these crucial nutrients so the plant gets what it needs at the right time.
 For example, if you give too much Nitrogen in the flowering/budding phase, it actually surpresses bud production and reduces your yields even if the plant is completely healthy!
 You don’t want that!

 The most important thing is high Nitrogen in the vegetative stage, and low Nitrogen in the flowering stage

 |Optimal Coco Coir Cannabis N-P-K Nutrient Ratios|

-Nice but not necessary micro-nutrients (contained in most water sources, but if using RO or very soft water you want these in your nutrients to prevent possible deficiencies)
+Nice but not necessary micro-nutrients (these are contained in most water sources, but if using RO or very soft water you definitely want to add these nutrients to prevent possible nutrient deficiencies)

 The main difference between NPK ratios for coco and soil are….